• Skip to primary navigation

 • Support the expansion of the specific knowledge base and expertise of the coordinator.

-• Provide a widely recognized certification program that is attainable and encourages continual participation and professional growth.
+• Provide a widely recognized certification program that is attainable and encourages continued participation and professional growth.

 • Encourage attendance at the annual Association for Surgical Education meetings.